microsoft/datashaper/javascript/schema/docs/markdown/schema.mergeargs.delimiter.md

 ## MergeArgs.delimiter property

-This is only necessary if mergeStrategy.Concat is used.
+Delimiter to use when merging columns into a string.
+This is only necessary if MergeStrategy.Concat is used.
 If it is not supplied, the values are just mashed together.

 <b>Signature:</b>